5 best Robin alternatives & competitors

 deskbird pricing

-deskbird offers transparent pricing so teams only pay for the features needed and aligned with their stage of growth.
-Plans start at €2.50/user/month and include room bookings, visitor management, and hybrid working features.
+deskbird offers transparent pricing starting at €2.75/user/month (annual) or €3.50/month (monthly), so teams only pay for the features needed at their stage of growth.
 For companies moving from tools like Robin, deskbird delivers stronger long-term ROI by improving in-office presence and reducing operational complexity.

 deskbird is incredibly easy to use and quick to implement.
 The user interface is clean and intuitive, so our team had no trouble adapting to it.
 Booking desks, checking who’s in the office, and managing our hybrid schedules has become much more organized.
 The setup process was smooth, and the customer support team was responsive and helpful throughout.